 July 2016 marked the start of the full scheme rollout in our local government areas, with all participants now gaining entry into the scheme.
 Again EAI provided substantial support to all families through this process and by June 2017 all current eligible clients had been transitioned.
 With the commencement of the rollout, EAI underwent a rapid expansion as the NDIS allowed the participant to actively chose there preferred provider.

-EAI still provides support to clients over 65 through the DOH program, and there are still some limited brokerage clients accessing our services.
+EAI still provides support to clients over 65 through the DOH program.